American Forts: East

 Fort Defiance (Memorial)

-A 60-foot stockade with four blockhouses built by General Wayne's troops, in "defiance" of the ever-present British and Indians, two weeks before the Battle of the Fallen Timbers (August 1794).
-Camp Auglaize (or Camp Grand Oglaize) (1794) was established here before the fort was constructed.
-In 1813 the post was rebuilt 80 yards away by General Harrison and renamed Fort Winchester.
+A 60-foot stockade with four blockhouses built by troops under General Wayne, in "defiance" of the ever-present British and Indians, two weeks before the Battle of the Fallen Timbers (August 1794).
+Camp au Glaize (or Camp Grand Oglaize) (1794) was established here before the fort was constructed, also referred to as Fort Auglaize (2).
 It was used mainly as a supply base.
 Eventually it was discontinued.
-A stone marker is at the original site in a small park overlooking the Maumee and Auglaize Rivers, at Fort and Washington Streets.
+A reproduction of the original fort was built in 1894 at the point, but was torn down a few years later due to vandalism.
+A stone marker (1925) is at the original site in a small park overlooking the Maumee and Auglaize Rivers, at Fort and Washington Streets, adjacent to the Defiance Public Library.
+Remnants of earthworks are still evident.
+History of Defiance, Ohio from Defiance Tourism.com

 Camp Latty